Basic First Model

 Spreadsheet plot of flow data.

-Figure 14.
+Figure 17.
 Spreadsheet plot of flow data.

-Work with Results File
+Work with a Results file

-To work with the results data using spreadsheet software:
+To work with the results data using spreadsheet software

 1. In the Object tree, under Results double-click Link-Path Flows.
 This will open a tab in your browser.

-2. Copy all the data in the browser page (press CTRL A to select all, then CTRL C to copy).
+2. Copy all the data in the browser page (press CTRL+A to select all, then CTRL+C to copy).

 4. This data is comma separated.
 To convert to columns, click column A, on the Data tab, click Text to Columns, select Delimited, and click Next.